David Byrne: Other contributions

+1990–2010

-Byrne has contributed songs to five AIDS benefit compilation albums produced by the Red Hot Organization: Red Hot + Blue: A Tribute to Cole Porter, Red Hot + Rio, Silencio=Muerte: Red Hot + Latin, Onda Sonora: Red Hot + Lisbon, and Offbeat: A Red Hot Soundtrip.
-He appeared as a guest vocalist/guitarist for 10,000 Maniacs during their MTV Unplugged concert, though the songs in which he is featured were cut from the following album.
+Byrne has contributed songs to five AIDS benefit compilation albums produced by the Red Hot Organization: Red Hot + Blue (1990), Red Hot + Rio (1996), Silencio=Muerte: Red Hot + Latin (1997), Onda Sonora: Red Hot + Lisbon (1998), and Offbeat: A Red Hot Soundtrip (1996).
+He appeared as a guest vocalist guitarist for alternative rock band 10,000 Maniacs during their MTV Unplugged concert, though the songs in which he is featured were cut from the following album.
 One of them, "Let the Mystery Be", appeared as the fourth track on 10,000 Maniacs' CD single "Few and Far Between".

-On March 24, 1992, he performed with Richard Thompson at St. Ann & The Holy Trinity in Brooklyn Heights, New York.
+On March 24, 1992, he performed with Richard Thompson at St. Ann & the Holy Trinity Church in Brooklyn Heights, New York.
 The concert was recorded and released as An Acoustic Evening.
 Byrne worked with Latin superstar Selena in March 1995; writing, producing and singing a bilingual duet titled "God's Child (Baila Conmigo)".
 This became the last song Selena recorded before she was murdered on March 31, 1995.
-The song was included on the singer's posthumous album Dreaming of You.
+The song was included on Selena's fifth and final studio album Dreaming of You.
 In 1997, Byrne was the host of Sessions at West 54th during its second of three seasons and collaborated with members of Devo and Morcheeba to record the album Feelings.
-In 2001, a version of Byrne's single "Like Humans Do", edited to remove its marijuana reference, was selected by Microsoft as the sample music for Windows XP to demonstrate Windows Media Player.
+In 2001, a version of Byrne's single "Like Humans Do", edited to remove its reference to cannabis, was selected by Microsoft as the sample music for Windows XP to demonstrate Windows Media Player.

-In 2002, Byrne co-wrote and provided vocals for "Lazy" by the English house duo X-Press 2, which reached No. 2 in the United Kingdom and number one on the US Dance Chart.
+In 2002, Byrne co-wrote and provided vocals for "Lazy" by the English house duo X-Press 2, which reached No. 2 on the UK singles chart and number one on the US Dance Chart.
 Byrne released an orchestral version on his 2004 album Grown Backwards.

-In September 2004, Byrne co-authored a CD collection and performed with Gilberto Gil at a benefit concert promoting the Creative Commons license.
-In 2006, his singing was featured on "The Heart's a Lonely Hunter" on The Cosmic Game by Thievery Corporation.
-In 2007, he provided a cover of the Fiery Furnaces' song "Ex-Guru" for a compilation to celebrate the 15th anniversary of the founding of Thrill Jockey, a Chicago-based record label.
+In September 2004, Byrne co-authored a CD collection and performed with Gilberto Gil at a benefit concert promoting the Creative Commons (CC) license.
+In 2006, his vocals were featured on "The Heart's a Lonely Hunter" on The Cosmic Game by electronic music duo Thievery Corporation.
+In 2007, he provided a cover version of the Fiery Furnaces' song "Ex-Guru" for a compilation to celebrate the 15th anniversary of the founding of Thrill Jockey, a Chicago-based record label.